Bat Symbolism and Meaning – Totem and Spirit

 They were also seen as a symbol of death and rebirth—when a bat died, it was believed to be reborn again in a new form.
 In Norse mythology, bats were often seen as powerful creatures that could bring both good and bad luck to humans.

-Ultimately, the norse symbolism and meaning of bats is deeply connected to protection, guidance, death and rebirth, freedom, fertility, and prosperity.
+Ultimately, the Norse symbolism and meaning of bats is deeply connected to protection, guidance, death and rebirth, freedom, fertility, and prosperity.

-They are seen as a bridge between light and darkness realms and are associated with powerful spiritual messages.
+They are seen as a bridge between light and darkness and are associated with powerful spiritual messages.

 Native American

-nativ american bat
+native american style bat

 In some native American myths, bats were believed to be messengers from the spirit world that could bring news or warnings.